X-POWER0/xnawiki/Web Articles/Riemers/Riemers2DXNA17particles.md

 Next, we store the "birth time" of the particle, which will be needed each frame when we need to determine the age of the particle.
 The maximum age will determine when the particle should be completely gone.
 The scaling property will determine the size of the particle, while the ModColor will allow us to make the particle fade away towards the end of its life.

 There is one very important property missing: the direction of the particle, if you want to make a more realistic particle system there is one very important word, randomness.
-Although all particles for one explosion should start at the same position, they should move towards different directions and the only way to obtain a nice result is to make these directions totally random.
+Although all particles for one explosion should start in the same position, they should move towards different directions and the only way to obtain a nice result is to make these directions totally random.

 The following code will generate a random direction.
 Not only the direction itself is random, but also the length: